 Among critics and fans alike, Fools for Scandal (1938) is considered one of Carole Lombard’s worst films – and for good reason!
 Upon my first viewing of Lombard’s filmography, I ranked Fools for Scandal slightly above The Gay Bride (1934) – the film which Carole herself described in the mid-1930s as her least favorite (Harvey 1998, pg.
 212).
-However, through subsequent viewings and some reflection, I think The Gay Bride holds up fairly well as a light, B-movie romantic comedy.
+However, through subsequent viewings and some reflection, I think The Gay Bride holds up quite well as a light gangster comedy.
 Conversely, Fools for Scandal is clunky, unfunny, and downright tedious in spots.
 It’s no wonder that when Lombard debunked retirement rumors in 1940, she joked that if there had ever been that time she considered leaving the film industry, it would’ve been following the release of Fools for Scandal:

 Are you still with me?

-One of the film’s shortcomings is the missing chemistry between Lombard and Gravet.
+One of the film’s major shortcomings is the missing chemistry between Lombard and Gravet.
 While I don’t think their respective performance styles were discordant, Gravet is not one of Lombard’s most convincing leading men.
 This is evident in the script itself.
 Fools for Scandal leans heavily into the “battle of the sexes” trope, but does so without giving us a plausible reconciliation scene, which helps viewers understand why these two characters are in love with each other in the first place.
 Screwball comedy scholar Tina Olsin Lent argues that the “battle of the sexes” trope helped filmmakers address shifting societal conceptions of marriage in the 1930s.
 As morality evolved so too did the purpose of marriage, and as Olsin Lent writes, “marriage became less a social and economic institution based upon spiritual love and more a sexual and emotional union based on sexual attraction” (1995, pg.
 320).